Issue № 35

 Never say never.
 I’m often wrong and frequently in doubt.

 Also, a pull-quote is a self-quotation; a selection from the thing itself, presented earlier to suggest reading on is worthwhile.
-Versus a blockquote; something quoted from another source, but which is too large to be just dropped inline wrapped in quotation marks.
+Versus a _block_quote; something quoted from another source, but which is too large to be just dropped inline wrapped in quotation marks.

 Just, hard